pwsafe/pwsafe/README.md

 =======
-- The original version of Password Safe was designed by Bruce Schneier, written by Mark Rosen, and was freely downloadable from Conterpane Lab's website.
+- The original version of Password Safe was designed by Bruce Schneier, written by Mark Rosen, and was freely downloadable from Counterpane Lab's website.
 Thanks to Mark for writing a great little application!
 Following Mark, it was maintained by "AYB", at Counterpane.
 Thanks to Counterpane for deciding to open source the project.
-- Jim Russell first brought the code to SourceForge, did some major cleaning up of the code, set up a nice project and added some minor features in release 1.9.0
+- Jim Russell first brought the code to SourceForge, did some major cleaning up of the code, set up a nice project and added some minor features in release 1.9.0.
 - Releases 2.x have been brought to you by: Andrew Mullican, Edward Quackenbush, Gregg Conklin, Graham Ullrich, and Rony Shapiro.
 Karel (Karlo) Van der Gucht also contributed some of the